-Oil can be lethally harmful to seabirds – particularly to diving birds that spend a great deal of time on the surface of the water where the oil sits.
+Oil can be lethally harmful to waterbirds – particularly to diving birds that spend a great deal of time on the surface of the water where the oil sits.

 When there is an oil spill, it’s impossible to know in advance how many birds will be impacted.
 International Bird Rescue works with local state and federal biologists to look at what animals are in the area at the time of a spill and try to determine what species and how many of them may be exposed to oil.

 When oil sticks to a bird’s feathers, it causes them to mat and separate, impairing waterproofing and exposing the animal’s sensitive skin to extremes in temperature.
 This can result in hypothermia, meaning the bird becomes cold, or hyperthermia, which results in overheating.
 Instinctively, the bird tries to get the oil off its feathers by preening, which results in the animal ingesting the oil and causing severe damage to its internal organs.
 In this emergency situation, the focus on preening overrides all other natural behaviors, including evading predators and feeding, making the bird vulnerable to secondary health problems such as severe weight loss, anemia and dehydration.
 Many oil-soaked birds lose their buoyancy and beach themselves in their attempt to escape the cold water.
 The fortunate ones are taken in by concerned citizens or capture crews.